ramzibouzaiene/e-commerce-microservice-monorepo/README.md

 - **RestTemplate**: For synchronous RESTful communication
 - **Kubernetes**: For container orchestration and deployment
 - **Jib**: For building Docker images directly from Maven
+- **Helm**: For managing Kubernetes applications

+## Helm Chart

+A Helm chart is included in this project to facilitate the deployment of the microservices to a Kubernetes cluster.
+The chart can be found in the `k8s/` directory.